 Direct elections to the European Parliament were first introduced in 1979.
 The European Parliament consists on 736 MEPs (Members of the European Parliament) who are elected in the individual EU member states.
 MEPs are organised into different parliamentary groups such as the European People’s Party (EEP) or the Socialists and Democrats (S&D).
 These are in effect broad alliances of national parties.

-The voting system used to elect MEPs differs in each member state, and in the UK closed List-PR in regional constituencies is used.
+The voting system used to elect MEPs differs in each member state, the UK used a closed List-PR in regional constituencies.
 This means that the votes cast by the electorate are pretty accurately translated into seats.
 Minor parties can expect representation if they have sufficient votes.
 However, because the party lists are closed voters can only vote for the party and have no opportunity to vote for individual candidates.

 Want to find our more about the different voting systems and the implications they have for voters, parties, Parliament and for government?
 Have a look at our simple guide to voting systems...